 “She brings Simon joy,” Janel says.
 “Having Oolong around has improved Simon’s mental health, because he’s more regulated than before she came into his life.
 For example, car rides are stressful for Simon.
 But now that Oolong is lying in the seat next to him, it has eliminated the screaming on rides, and I can even hear him giggling sometimes.”

 There has been a lot of adjustment for everyone in the family, including Oolong.
 She has had to adjust her training to work with Simon, Janel describes.

 “Simon is constantly moving, so sometimes Oolong will watch until he holds still for a moment, and then she will ‘squish’ him, one of her skills for calming,” Janel says.
 “Simon enjoys having her near him.
 Oolong knows if Simon is upset or when he needs extra support.
 Simon

 fell in the backyard and was crying the other day.
 Oolong got to him before I did to check that he was OK.
 When he gets home from school, Oolong is the first to greet him and follows him around the house.”

 Autism Assistance Dog Applications are Open

-Autism Assistance Dogs are trained to enhance the safety of children with autism by acting as an anchor and preventing the child from bolting.
+Autism Assistance Dogs are specially trained to enhance the safety and well-being of children and families living with Autism by providing a minimum of three tasks to assist with keeping children grounded and focused while presenting a social bridge for relationships and friendships.
 (Currently serving children in Oregon, California and Washington who are between the ages of 4 – 8.)
 Applications are currently open for one of these life-changing dogs.
 Learn more and apply here.